Kathleen Beedles: British soaps

 In January 2008, it was announced that Beedles was stepping down from her role.
 She was succeeded by Anita Turner.
 Her final episode of Emmerdale aired on 29 February 2008.

 After Emmerdale, Beedles produced the ITV drama Heartbeat and was a story consultant on "River City" for the BBC.
 From December 2010, Beedles worked as the Series Story Producer on the BBC soap opera EastEnders.
 Her first storylines transmitted in March 2011.
 In March 2012, she decided to step down from her role to join "Hollyoaks" as a story consultant, being credited on both shows for the period June to August 2012.
 Beedles is now a Drama Development Exec for Lime Pictures.

-Tanglin, MediaCorp Singapore Channel 5
+Tanglin

 Kathleen was Supervising Producer and Head Writer on MediaCorp's first English language multi racial soap/longform/daily drama Tanglin.
 Kathleen was part of the team who created and set up the show.
 It started airing 30 June 2015 and ran for 823 episodes, the longest running television show in Singapore.
 Kathleen is now Supervising Producer on the drama series Kin which followed.
 It has just reached its 500th episode and is hugely popular, surpassing Tanglin.